measurify/model-registry/README.md

 If **tenant** is not specified, the default one is used.

-After the call, we get a token to be used for all other requests.
+After the call, we get a token valid for JWT_EXPIRATIONTIME to be used for all other requests.
 We can use it as a header parameter:

+    Authorization: {{token}}

+It is possible to renew a expired token using the following route, but before the JWT_RENEW_EXPIRATIONTIME:

+    PUT {{url}}/v1/login
     Authorization: {{token}}

 ### Dataset